 - Master’s degree in Mental Health field required; education can be in one or more of the following areas: Social Work, Psychology, Nursing or Counseling.

 - Minimum 5 years post masters clinical behavioral health/psychiatric experience required.

 - Solid understanding of behavioral health diagnoses.

 - Must have proficient computer skills, including ability to converse and type at a conversational pace.

 - Strong organization, time management and verbal and written communication skills.

-- Knowledge of utilization management procedures, mental health and substance abuse community resources and providers.
+- Knowledge of mental health and substance use community resources and providers.